Social housing support is housing provided to people who are assessed as being unable to provide accommodation from their own resources.

 It is very important that you keep your housing application up to date, especially if your circumstances change.
 You need to contact us if:

-Postal Address: Housing Allocations Section, Housing and Community Directorate, City Hall, Anglesea Street, Cork, T12 T997.
+Postal Address: Housing Allocations Section, Housing Directorate, City Hall, Anglesea Street, Cork, T12 T997.

 In Person: The Housing Public Counter in the Atrium at City Hall is open from 10:00 to 16:00 Monday to Friday inclusive.